 The Manitoba Canola Growers Association would like to acknowledge the accomplishments of individuals and organizations who contribute to the sustained growth and prosperity of Manitoba’s canola industry.
 At MCGA, we have developed an annual award to be given to an individual who has made a contribution to the canola industry.
 Any individual or organization involved in the growing, production or marketing of canola is eligible to be nominated.
 Researchers and educators of canola, as well as chefs and media personalities who promote canola are also eligible.

-Manitoba Canola Growers would like to thank Ned for his active role in promoting canola oil in the kitchen, advocating and educating consumers, and contributing to the sustained growth and prosperity of Manitoba’s canola industry.
+Manitoba Canola Growers would like to thank Michael Eskin for his active role in the development of canola oil, his continuous work on improving the oil, and for his contributions to the sustained growth and prosperity of Manitoba’s canola industry.

 Previous Award Recipients

 2022 RecipientRead More

 2014 RecipientRead More